andreioprisor/consite_public/README.md

-# A comprehensive App with all the features needed for deployment
-Consite is an app which is a comprehensive app for construciton companies.
-It has all features needed for deployment.
-The app is built with Node.js, Express, Sequelize for backend and database and Vue for frontend.
-The app has all the features needed for deployment like authentication, authorization, ORM, migration, seed, logging, testing, caching, bidirectional communication, job scheduler, dependency management, environment variables, CORS, Docker support, linting etc.
+# Consite: Comprehensive AI Construction Management App

+Consite is a robust application designed for construction companies, built to streamline all aspects of document management on the construction site.
+This includes materials procurement, inventory management, and invoice handling.
+Consite is built using a stack that combines Node.js, Express, Sequelize, and Vue.js, ensuring a solid and scalable backend coupled with a responsive frontend.

+## Key Features

+- **Authentication and Authorization:** Ensures secure access to the application.
+- **ORM, Migration, and Seed:** Efficient database management and data seeding.
+- **Logging and Testing:** Comprehensive logging and systematic testing for robustness.
+- **Caching and Bi-directional Communication:** Enhanced performance and real-time data exchange.
+- **Job Scheduler and Dependency Management:** Automated tasks and well-managed dependencies.
+- **Environment Variables and CORS:** Secure and flexible configuration management.
+- **Docker Support and Linting:** Simplified deployment and consistent code quality.

+## Centralized Document Data Management

-The app is designeed to centralize all document data extracted from the construction site(like materials bought, inventory, invoices, etc), making it really easy to access.
-The centralization relies into 3 tables:
+Consite centralizes all document data extracted from the construction site, such as materials bought, inventory records, and invoices, into a user-friendly interface.
+This centralization is organized into three main tables:
-	- Documents: Contains all the documents
+- **Documents:** Stores all the documents.
-	- Suppliers: Contains all the suppliers
+- **Suppliers:** Maintains records of all suppliers.
-	- Products: Contains all the products bought
+- **Products:** Lists all the products bought.

-For document extraction / parsing, Consite integrates a powerful Parser solution, defined in invoice_parser folder.
-The parser is a standalone app that can be used to extract data from invoices.
-It is a pipeline of 3 steps:
-	- First step is to extract the text boxes alongside their text bounding boexes.
-	- Second step is to apply an in-house alghoritm to build a string from the text boxes which keeps de PDF origina aligment.
+### Intelligent Document Processing with LLMs

+The system includes a sophisticated Parser module (`invoice_parser/`) that processes documents through a three-step pipeline:

+1. **Text Extraction**: Identifies and extracts text boxes along with their bounding boxes from PDF documents
+2. **Alignment Retention Algorithm**: Applies a proprietary algorithm to assemble the extracted text into a string that maintains the original PDF alignment
-	- Third step is the extraction done with inference on our fine tuned LLAMA 3.1 and parsing of the output into a json format.
+3. **Data Parsing**: Utilizes inference on a finely tuned LLAMA 3.1 model to convert the structured text into JSON format

-## Docker architecture

-1. Database Container (db)
- - Handles all database operations.
-2. Parser Container (parser)
- - Runs the AI document parser with CUDA support for GPU inference.
-3. Application Container (app)
- - The main server, orchestrating operations and depending on db and parser.

-Deployment is streamlined using `docker-compose.yaml` file, which connects and manages the containers efficiently.

 ## Run with Docker